dustinpfister/blog_posts/_posts/canvas-example-game-flappy-collector.md

 categories: canvas
 layout: post
 id: 593
-updated: 2020-01-17 13:02:45
+updated: 2020-01-18 09:46:17
-version: 1.1
+version: 1.2
 ---

-I want to make more canvas examples, some of which might turn into interesting games maybe.
+I want to make more canvas examples, some of which might turn into interesting game prototype projects maybe.
 Today I though I would make something like flappy bird, only not a total clone that has nothing going on that sets it apart from that.
 I shall call it flappy collector, until I come up with some better working title.

+The same basic idea is there though when it comes to having a display object at the far right side of the canvas and you click or tap the screen to have it jump up a little as it falls down constantly.

 <!-- more -->